the-collab-lab/smart-shopping-list-deprecated/ORIENTATION-en.md

 - During your time at The Collab Lab, you’ll gain experience working on a software team, led by people in the industry, on a project structured in a way very close to what you’d see at many companies.
 - We will spend 8 weeks working together to build a smart shopping list app.
 See a demo of the same app that a previous team built [here](https://www.youtube.com/watch?v=uWgkwY_VBPo&feature=youtu.be).
-- Collab Lab teams consist of 4 developers, 2 mentors, and 1 assistant mentor.
+- Collab Lab teams consist of 4 developers and 3 mentors.
 - Each week, the team’s developers will break up into 2 pairs.
 Each pair will tackle a single issue from the project board in the team’s GitHub repo.
 - Developers will each spend about 5 hours per week working on the project.
 These hours include pair programming with weekly partners, researching, working with partner asynchronously on issues, creating pull requests, and doing code reviews.
-- Each Sunday during the program, the team will have a Weekly Sync where developers will demo the feature they built in the previous week and a mentor will lead a learning module or the team participate in a retrospective.
+- Each weekend during the program, the team will have a Weekly Sync where developers will demo the feature they built in the previous week and a mentor will lead a learning module or the team participate in a retrospective.

 ## What's Next?

-Your team will kick off the project with your first weekly sync on {COHORT_START_DATE}.
+Your team will kick off the project with your first weekly sync this weekend.
 In the meeting we will present a Learning Module on git best practices and get everyone set up to collaborate on the app.
 Afterwards you will schedule pair programming sessions with your partner to work through your story of the week!

 ### Let's Do This!